sijucm/sslconnectiondebugging/README.md

 # sslconnectiondebugging
 Various tools to debug ssl connection

-#Docker file
+# Docker file
 The container has tools to debug the SSL connection.
 This includes openssl tools, nodejs, java, keytool, etc

-#HTTPS call
+# HTTPS call
 The https call package has calls to create ssl context from a keystore and also from Azure keyvault and call an HTTPS endpoint

-#Kafka client
+# Kafka client
 The kafka client is a standalone client that can connect to a kafka broker to check the connection.
 This was the original purpose to create this repository and for that reason this is kept as it is

-#Commands that can be used along with a kubernetes environment debugging
+# Commands that can be used along with a kubernetes environment debugging

 ## login to the cluster

-#pimclustername=kubecluster-aks
+clustername=kubecluster-aks

-#az aks get-credentials \
+az aks get-credentials \
 --resource-group $resourcegroup \
---name $pimclustername \
+--name $clustername \
 --subscription $subscription \
 --admin